MeepWagon/PythonEmbedDemo/README.md

 # Overview
 Simple program I made using C++, CMake, and Python.
-Uses embedded python to run a script in the "scripts" folder called "test.py".
-Python script actually uses gspread so maybe install that with pip if someone else wants to use this.
+Uses the python C library to embed python so I run a script in the "scripts" folder called "test.py".

 # Building